netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Path Selection {#patsel}

-### Hybrid approach
+### Dynamic Approach
-A hybrid approach could start with using low latency paths.
+A dynamic approach could start with using low latency paths.
 If the connection appears to be long lasting (e.g. at least 1 second duration and 1MB of traffic) it could start adding additional paths and see whether the traffic increases.
 Additional paths can be chosen